nitisha-b/NumberMatchGame/README.md

 # Number Match Game

-Followed through a course on LinkedIn Learning to learn the basics of JavaScript and create a game using **p5js**.
+Followed through a course on LinkedIn Learning to learn the basics of JavaScript and create a game using the **p5js** library.

 ## Game Description